m3db/m3/DOCUMENTATION.md

 ### Documentation

 The _site/content_ folder contains the documentation files, organized by folders that match the paths for URLs.
 The _includes_ folder is a special folder not served as part of the documentation and contains files used by other files.

+#### Theme

+The M3 docuemntation uses our own (open source) theme, Victor.
+You can read all the features that theme provides in [the repository for Victor](https://github.com/chronosphereio/victor).

+#### Shortcodes

+The M3 documentation adds the following additional shortcodes:

+-   `{{% apiendpoint %}}` - Combines the values of `Params.api.localCordinator` + `Params.api.apiEndpoint` as defined in the site configuration to output the base API endpoint for M3 running on a localhost.
+-   `{{% docker-version %}}` - Outputs the value of `Params.releases.docker` as defined in the site configuration to output the consistent current Docker release.
+-   `{{% now %}}` - Outputs the current Unix timestamp to allow for up to date timestamps in code examples.